Publication of survey results

 How the results will be used

 The results of the survey will not make BMA policy.
-They will be published ahead of the ARM and provided to those attending to inform a discussion and debate on the BMA’s policy position.
+A decision on when to publish the results will be made in due course.
+They will inform a discussion and debate on the BMA’s policy position.